 Active engagement with the most relevant rating providers can enable companies to identify improvements necessary to obtain high ESG ratings and how to best achieve these.

 Who is the best ESG data provider?

-The best ESG ratings agencies share their ratings freely to provide transparency into the data they use so that companies can improve their ESG practices over time.
+The top ESG rating agencies and data providers include Sustainalytics, MSCI ESG Research, and ESGI.
+These agencies share their ratings freely to provide transparency into the data they use so that companies can improve their ESG practices over time.

 This is good for both investors looking at ESG investing opportunities as well as corporations who are trying to adjust their current efforts in ESG.
 ESGI is best for ESG data and reports on companies in emerging markets, while MSCI ESG Research provides the most detailed analysis of current ESG information that can then be used to create rankings or specific investment strategies with their clients.

-Sustainalytics focuses more on ESG ratings rather than providing a lot of detailed ESG data on companies, but they do provide some ESG reports and a sector-specific ESG ratings report.
+Sustainalytics focuses more on ESG ratings rather than providing a lot of detailed ESG data on companies, but they do provide some ESG reports and a sector-specific ESG rating report.

 What is the best ESG rating agency?

 Sustainalytics, MSCI ESGI, and ESGI are all top rating agencies for ESG that offer access to their information to allow investors more transparency and to help companies improve their ESG practices.